TACC-Cloud/TACCster/block1/intro-to-jupyter.md

 Step 5: After running the above code you need to restart the runtime - go to the Menu and select Runtime -> Restart runtime or use CTRL+M on the keyboard.
 Now you can execute the code in the notebook and follow the rest of the tutorial.

-## Alternate Method: Creating a Jupyter notebook server with MyBinder

-You can access a Jupyter notebook with python scripts demonstrating the usage of the Tapis Streams API with MyBinder too.

-Deploying a Jupyter notebook server using MyBinder

-Go to the MyBinder notebook link in a web browser.

-This should launch a jupyter environment with all the dependencies and notebook for this workshop.